Medium: Oil on canvas

 Date created: 1969

-Please note the dimensions of this work when framed are approximately 112cm x 96cm
+Please note the dimensions of this work framed are approximately W 112cm x H 96cm

 Provenance: Accompanying certificate of authenticity when purchased from the Constantin Kluge exhibition which was held at the Wally Findlay Galleries New York December 20th 1969

 Artist Constantin Kluge was born in Riga, Lativa on the 29th January 1912.
 The Kluge family moved to Manchuria in 1919.
 Constantin’s early years, evoked a passion for drawing Mandarin characters influenced by Chinese culture.
 Eventually, the situation changed in Manchuria resulting in the family moving to Beijing.
 Whilst at school in Beijing, Kluge was introduced to the formal study of art, under the direction of the Russian artist Podgursky Chernomyrdin.